-The current paper provides a careful consideration of different communication customs in regard to verbal and non-verbal communication.
-The non-verbal communication is considered to be more vital in socializing among people, thus, hand, vocal and facial gestures, personal space, and emotions are supposed to be crucial for interaction among people.
-The goal of the paper is to trace differences and similarities of the communication traditions and customs in the USA, Japan, Indonesia which represent three different mentalities.
+The current paper provides a careful consideration of different communication customs including verbal and non-verbal ones.
+Non-verbal communication is considered to be more vital in socializing among people, thus, hand, vocal, and facial gestures, personal space, and emotions are supposed to be crucial for interaction among people.
+The goal of the paper is to trace differences and similarities of the communication traditions and customs in the USA, Japan, and Indonesia, which represent three different mentalities.